Temperature in Perspective

 Rising ocean levels are one of the greatest pending catastrophes proclaimed by Climatism.
 Warming global temperatures, resulting in the melting of Earth’s icecaps, are the predicted cause.
 Al Gore, James Hansen, and others predict a sea level rise of 6 meters (20 feet) or more by the year 2100.
 Sea level rise in the 21st century, if measured in meters, would certainly be a disaster for coastal cities and nations around the world.
 But what can we really expect?
 Are Earth’s icecaps melting at an alarming rate?

-Most of Earth’s icecaps are contained in the arctic icecap, the antarctic icecap and the Greenland icecap.
-The arctic icecap, containing about 1–2% of Earth’s ice, reached 30-year lows in 2007 and 2012, as viewed from satellites.
-Climatists have called this the “canary in the coal mine” and claim that this is caused by man-made greenhouse gases and a sign of pending disaster.
+Most of Earth’s ice is contained in the Arctic Icecap, the Antarctic Icecap and the Greenland Icecap.
+The Arctic Icecap, containing about 1–2% of Earth’s ice, declined about 19 percent from 1979 to 2021.
+Climatists have called this the “canary in the coal mine” and claim that this decline is caused by human-caused greenhouse gases and is a sign of pending disaster.
+But Arctic ice is floating in the Arctic Ocean.
+Even if all of it melts, sea levels would not rise by a measurable amount.
+In addition, Arctic ice has expanded and receded many times in history due to natural causes.

 Stronger Hurricanes and Storms?